WHAT CAN YOU DO TO HELP?

 -Encourage them to do random acts of kindness!

-If you're coming by the school, be sure to TAKE THE PLEDGE that you'll speak up, reach out and be a friend whenever I see bullying.
+If you're on social media, TAKE THE PLEDGE that you'll speak up, reach out and be a friend whenever you see bullying.

 We're also wearing blue as often as possible this month to show support to the cause!

 Use the image below to take the pledge!
 Anyone who posts the image on social media and takes the pledge (and tags @schoolofrockburbank) will be entered to win an EPIC School of Rock swag bag!

 Contest winner will be announced at our Open Mic on Halloween 10/31/20!